TableLlama: Towards Open Large Generalist Models for Tables: Introduction

-\texttt{TableInstruct} requires models to accommodate long inputs\nop{\hs{can you in Table 1 show the min/max/median of the context length?}} as shown in Table \ref{tab:benchmark}.
-We adopt LongLoRA \citep{longlora} based on Llama 2 (7B) \citep{touvron2023llama} as our backbone model, which has been shown efficient and effective to handle long contexts, and fine-tune it on \texttt{TableInstruct}.
-We name the resulting model as \texttt{TableLlama}.
+\texttt{TableInstruct} requires models to accommodate long inputs\nop{\hs{can you in Table 1 show the min/max/median of the context length?}} (Table \ref{tab:benchmark}).
+We adopt LongLoRA \citep{longlora} based on Llama 2 (7B) \citep{touvron2023llama} as our backbone model, which has been shown efficient and effective to handle long contexts.
+We fine-tune it on \texttt{TableInstruct} and name our model \texttt{TableLlama}.
 We conducted extensive experiments\nop{ and analysis \hs{there is no analysis, right?}} under both in-domain and out-of-domain settings.
-Our experiments show \texttt{TableLlama} has strong capabilities for a wide range of in-domain table understanding and augmentation tasks, and also achieves promising performance in generalizing to unseen tasks and datasets.
+Our experiments show \texttt{TableLlama} has strong capabilities for various in-domain table understanding and augmentation tasks, and also achieves promising performance in generalizing to unseen tasks and datasets.

 In summary, our main contributions are: \begin{itemize} \item [$\bullet$] We construct \texttt{TableInstruct}, a large-scale instruction tuning dataset with diverse, realistic tasks based on real-world tables.
 We unify their format and manually annotate instructions to guarantee quality. \item [$\bullet$] We develop \texttt{TableLlama}, an open-source LLM-based generalist model fine-tuned on \texttt{TableInstruct}.
 Experiments show that compared with the SOTA on each task that often has special pre-training or model architecture design for tables, \texttt{TableLlama} can achieve similar or even better performance on almost all of the in-domain tasks\nop{\hs{it is confusing here. what do you mean by this: when using the same training data for tables}}.
-For out-of-domain tasks, compared with the base model, \texttt{TableLlama} can achieve 6-48 absolute point gains on 6 datasets, which demonstrates that \texttt{TableInstruct} can substantially enhance model generalizability. \nop{\hs{I think the last part isn't very convincing; why comparing with pre-trained model?
+For out-of-domain tasks, compared with the base model, \texttt{TableLlama} can achieve 5-44 absolute point gains on 6 datasets, and compared with GPT-4, \texttt{TableLlama} has less gap or even better zero-shot performance on 4 out of 6 datasets, which demonstrate that \texttt{TableInstruct} can substantially enhance model generalizability. \nop{\hs{I think the last part isn't very convincing; why comparing with pre-trained model?
 I think you can admit for OOD, there is still some gap with SoTAs, which is understandable, and then stress on the improvement over the pre-trained/un-fine-tuned model}} \end{itemize}

 \nop{\hs{In this paragraph, you should talk about your effort to unify the task format and prepare instructions (briefly), followed by what models you trained to do instruction tuning, as well as how you solved the long context issue.}} \nop{\hs{Give a summary of the results in this paragraph and maybe also talk about insights for future work.}}